AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-04-ES6#4-destructuring.md

 &nbsp;

-This was the third part of my ES6 for beginners course, check out the rest of them [here](https://albertomontalesi.github.io/courses/es6).
+This was the fourth part of my ES6 for beginners course, check out the rest of them [here](https://albertomontalesi.github.io/courses/es6).

 You can also read this articles on medium, on my [profile](https://medium.com/@labby92).